Tom0603/ChemBox/README.md

 # ChemBox
- A Chemistry toolbox in python
+A Chemistry toolbox in python.

+This application was a project for the AQA A-Level Computer Science NEA.